Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] networking
 - [ ] statistical techniques

-`//"Ensuring you have good data quality prior to running machine learning algorithms is a crucial step within the overall data science and machine learning workflow."` [Source](https://towardsdatascience.com/data-quality-considerations-for-machine-learning-models-dcbe9cab34cb)
+**Explanation**: "Ensuring you have good data quality prior to running machine learning algorithms is a crucial step within the overall data science and machine learning workflow."
+[Source](https://towardsdatascience.com/data-quality-considerations-for-machine-learning-models-dcbe9cab34cb)

 #### Q112.
 Your organization's chief diversity officer is concerned that your engineering department lacks racial and gender diversity.
 You are asked to create a supervised machine learning system to help sort through hundreds of thousands of new employment applications.
 The human resources department insists on using internal hiring data.
 What are some of the dangers that you might run into?